mbalestrini/openroad_useful_scripts/README.md

 Some scripts are helper functions and other are the scripts that create the menu items (using `create_menu_item`)

-If you want to add another menu options you should add another file to the script folder with the script that add the new menu options.
+If you want to add another menu options you should add another file to the [scripts/](scripts/) folder.
 Ej:

 ```
 create_menu_item  -path "Scripts/Load working dir" -text "Caravel results" -script {